GollyTicker/tagesschau-corona-counter/README.md

 days before `start` are needed to count the sum for the first `N-1` elements of the result.

 If you download new data, you will need to restart the HTTP-Server as it loads everything into memory during startup for higher performance during requests.
-For that simply use `docker restart tagesschau-runner`.
+For that simply use `docker restart tagesschau-api`.

-The automatic scheduled update of the data also restarts the http service container `tagesschau-runner` to refresh its cache.
+The automatic scheduled update of the data also restarts the http service container `tagesschau-api` to refresh its cache.

 ## Downloading the data